Karl Friedline – Remembering a Fest Icon

 The cold weather at St. Paul Winter Carnival doesn’t stop the Grenadiers from wearing their shorts.
 From left: Keith Ryan, Dan Gundlach, Artie Schock, and Robert Richardson.

-The Oktoberfest Grenadier Corps is always interested in fabulous couples to fill their roster by submitting an application found here.
+The Oktoberfest Grenadier Corps is always interested in fabulous couples to fill their roster by submitting their interest here.
 Couples must be married and willing to commit to at least three years.
 Their election to the Corps is then voted upon by the current members and then presented to the Board of Trustees for final acceptance.
 Approved couples are required to attend at least nine parades from a total schedule of 16-25 parades annually.
 The Grenadiers are incredibly generous volunteers of their time, effort, and money.
 They are involved not only with Oktoberfest events but also numerous community charities and causes.

 The Grenadiers thrive on fun, family, and friendships and are always there to extend a helping hand where and when needed.
 The Grenadiers have an unwritten vow: “Once a Grenadier, always a Grenadier.”
 Below is the current roster that makes up Oktoberfest USA Grenadier Corps: